pattjoshi/Crwn-Clothng/README.md

 ➡️ I've moved our shop data into our firestore database, now we need to modify our application in such a way that considers our data being loaded asynchronously.
 We have created a WithSpinner HOC as well as modified our shop to initialize the call for data.

+➡️ I have added some media query styles to our styled components, try as an exercise to convert the appropriate pages to be mobile responsive!

 ### yarn add (You can specify versions using one of these)

 ```